Skip to main content Skip to search results Skip to Facets & Filters

 Scope and Contents

-Four-page letter from Nathan Lord in Hanover, New Hampshire to John Lord, regarding honorary degrees and the Merrimack Cpunty ministers resolutions and writer's resignation from the presidency of Dartmouth College.
+Four-page letter from Nathan Lord in Hanover, New Hampshire to John Lord, regarding honorary degrees, his role in voting down a proposal to give Abraham Lincoln an honorary degree and the report of the Merrimack County Conference of Congregational Churches resolutions, and writer's resignation from the presidency of Dartmouth College.

 Nathan Lord letters